N. Subba Rao Pantulu

-Nyapathi Subba Rao Pantulu (14 January 1856 – 15 January 1941) was an Indian politician and social activist who served as a member of the Madras Legislative Council between 1893 and 1909.
-He was also one of the founders of The Hindu.
+Nyapathi Subba Rao Pantulu (popularly known as Andhra Bhishma) (14 January 1856 – 15 January 1941) was an Indian politician and social activist who served as a member of the Madras Legislative Council between 1893 and 1909.
+He was also one of the Triplicane Six, founders of The Hindu, and General Secretary of the Indian National Congress from 1914 to 1917.

 Early life

-Pantulu was born in a Deshastha Madhva Brahmin family in Nellore on 14 January 1856, but later moved to Rajahmundry.
+Pantulu was born in a Telugu-speaking Deshastha Madhva Brahmin family in Nellore on 14 January 1856, but later moved to Rajahmundry.
 His father Veera Raghava Rao worked in the Customs Department (Salt Branch) in the Madras Government.
 His mother was Rangamma.
 As a student, Subba Rao was known for his intelligence and industry.
 After passing the Matriculation examination, he joined the Christian College at Madras and obtained his B.A degree in 1876.
 Three years later, he obtained his law degree.

 After qualifying for the Bar, he set up his practice at Rajahmundry in 1880.
 At Rajahmundry, he came into contact with Kandukuri Veeresalingam, the well known Andhra social reformer.
 Subba Rao was attracted by the literary and social reform activities of Veeresalingam.
 Within a few years Subba Rao became a leading lawyer in Rajahmundry.